FHantke/brave-browser-wiki/Missing-OS-labels.md

 - `OS/Desktop`
 - `OS/iOS`

+If an issue applies to all desktop operating systems, it's preferred to use `OS/Desktop` over the more specific ones.
+Although if you want to over emphasize that testing is needed on every platform, use the specific ones.

 # When to apply a label

 If the change in code will affect the platform, then you should specify the label for that platform.
+Alternatively, if the changes will affect the builds which are produced, then you should specify those platform labels.
+Alternatively, if the change is just internal to developers, such as build scripts, then specify the platforms that will be affected for developers on those platforms.

 # How does QA use OS labels?